ganeshaware18/ganeshaware18/README.md

 # 💫 About Me:
 Hello there!
 I'm Ganesh Aware, a seasoned WordPress developer with a passion for crafting digital experiences.
 Over the years, I've honed my skills in HTML, CSS, Bootstrap, JavaScript, and of course, the intricate world of WordPress.
-With a knack for troubleshooting and debugging, I thrive on solving complex issues and making websites run seamlessly.< br / >
+With a knack for troubleshooting and debugging, I thrive on solving complex issues and making websites run seamlessly.

 Currently, I'm engaged as an application engineer, where I delve into shell scripting, MQL debugging, and testing.
-Concurrently, I'm nurturing my interest in DevOps, actively exploring tools like Docker and Jenkins to streamline development processes and enhance project efficiency.< br / >
+Concurrently, I'm nurturing my interest in DevOps, actively exploring tools like Docker and Jenkins to streamline development processes and enhance project efficiency.

-+--------+--------+< br / >
++--------+--------+  <br>
-𝐋𝐞𝐭'𝐬 𝐂𝐨𝐧𝐧𝐞𝐜𝐭 🤝< br / >
+𝐋𝐞𝐭'𝐬 𝐂𝐨𝐧𝐧𝐞𝐜𝐭 🤝
 +--------+--------+
 Let's connect on LinkedIn and continue the conversation via email.
 Reach out to me at +--------+--------+